ztutlewski/GFXMath/README.md

 Additionally, as mentioned in the **SIMD** section, the GoFXMath library makes heavy use of intel&reg; SSE functions.
 While most of this functionality is defined in earlier forms of the SSE intrinsics, some require SSE-4.1.
 However, most currently used, standard, consumer-grade CPUs should be able to accommodate this requirement, as it has had fairly wide support for quite some time.

+Compiler-specific binaries can be found at the [GoFXMath Sourceforge page.](https://sourceforge.net/projects/gofx/files/lib/)

 ## Tests and Demo Projects
 The prepackaged distribution files, in addition to the binaries and documentation, also contain the compiled test projects and a demo project written for OpenGL (using [GLEW](http://glew.sourceforge.net/) and [GLFW](http://www.glfw.org/)).
 #### Tests